spurgeah/ccfes-control/README.md

 ## Introduction

-Python implementation of HasomedScience ScienceMode 4 protocol for P24 (https://github.com/ScienceMode/ScienceMode4_P24) and I24 (https://github.com/ScienceMode/ScienceMode4_I24) devices.
+Pure Python implementation of HasomedScience ScienceMode 4 protocol for P24 (https://github.com/ScienceMode/ScienceMode4_P24) and I24 (https://github.com/ScienceMode/ScienceMode4_I24) devices.
 To use this library see section [Installation](#installation).
+Library and examples are tested under Windows, Linux and MacOS.

 ## Requirements